-This isn’t a trend… it addresses the new way we work.
+Coworking isn’t a trend… it addresses the new way we work.
 In the last twelve months, three new coworking spaces opened daily.
-Only taking the workdays into consideration, there was an average of 4.5 new spaces opening per day, offering workspaces for creative people in more then 81 different countries.
+Only taking the workdays into consideration, there was an average of 4.5 new spaces opening per day, offering workspaces for creative people in more than 81 different countries.

 Currently 30% of U.S. knowledge-based workers are independent (freelancers, consultants, entrepreneurs).
 This figure is projected to reach 60% by 2020.
 (MBO Partners – State of Independence Report)

 Most of these independents work (and will continue to work) from home.
 While this can be cost effective and convenient, many experience isolation and report difficulty focusing due to many distractions.